 \subsection{Interview Ethics}

 We took several ethical concerns into consideration when conducting the interviews.
 All transcriptions were done through Zoom or Adobe Premiere Pro and edited manually by the research team to ensure fidelity to the speaker's words.
 Both Zoom and Adobe Premiere Pro encrypt user data and delete transcriptions.
 Direct participant quotes were never entered into ChatGPT or any other generative AI tool.
 Participants were permitted to use video or audio only for the interviews.
 Participants were compensated \$15 for each interview.
 During each interview, we obtained verbal consent to record and participants could stop the interview or refuse to answer any question.
-We informed participants that their anonymity would be preserved, not only through protecting their personally identifiable information, but additionally through obscuring or altering any highly specific research studies.
+We informed participants that their anonymity would be preserved, not only by protecting their personally identifiable information, but also by obscuring or altering any highly specific research studies they mentioned.